ActualLab/Fusion.Samples/docs/tutorial/Part10.md

   you're going to use this operation scope.

 > Note: if your service derives from `DbServiceBase` or `DbAsyncProcessBase`,
-> they provide `CreateCommandDbContext` method, which is actually
+> they provide `CreateOperationDbContext` method, which is actually
 > a shortcut for above actions.
 If you like the idea of such shortcuts,
 > derive your DB-related services from one of these types or their
 > descendants like `DbWakeSleepProcessBase`.